نوع مقاله : مقاله مروری

 ∴ Results & Discussion ∴

-The comparative analysis of the concepts of bankruptcy in contemporary Iranian law and Iflas in Islamic jurisprudence reveals several significant findings.
+The comparative analysis of the concepts of bankruptcy in contemporary Iranian law and Insolvency in Islamic jurisprudence reveals several significant findings.
 First and foremost, Shia jurisprudence does not distinguish between merchants and non-merchants regarding the applicability of bankruptcy rules.
 This inclusive approach underscores a fundamental principle of equality among creditors, ensuring that all creditors have proportional access to the debtor's assets, regardless of the debtor's status as a merchant or non-merchant.

 In Iranian law, however, the bankruptcy provisions of the Iranian Commercial Code are currently limited to merchants.
 This restriction creates a disparity in creditor protection, favoring those who deal with merchants over those who transact with non-merchants.
 The analysis highlights that creditor of non-merchants are exposed to higher risks of non-recovery of their claims.
 This risk disparity stems from the fact that non-merchant debtors are not subject to the same stringent regulations and oversight as merchant debtors, allowing non-merchants to potentially evade their financial obligations more easily.